Swimming: Schooling breaks national records as Singapore clinch 2 medals at FINA World Cup

 SINGAPORE: Joseph Schooling broke two national records as Singapore won two medals at the FINA Swimming World Cup on Saturday (Nov 17).

-Schooling set a new national record after clinching the bronze medal in the Men’s 50m Butterfly with a time of 22.40s, losing out only to Russia's Vladimir Morozov and US' Michael Andrew, who came in first and second respectively with a time 22.17s and 22.32s.
+Schooling set a new national record after clinching the bronze medal in the Men’s 50m Butterfly with a time of 22.40s, losing out only to Russia's Vladimir Morozov and US' Michael Andrew, who came in first and second at 22.17s and 22.32s respectively.

 However the 23-year-old was not done yet and later on Saturday, Team Singapore - consisting of Schooling, Roanne Ho, Teong Tzen Wei and Amanda Lim - won the silver medal in the 4x50m Mixed Medley Relay with a time of 1:42.21s.

-During the his leg, Schooling broke yet another record, this time in the 50m backstroke - a stroke he is not commonly known for - with a time of 24.08s.
+During his leg, Schooling broke yet another record - this time in the 50m backstroke - with a time of 24.08s.

 “I’m very happy.
 And a new national record in backstroke, I don’t know what to say.
 I mean, it’s a new position.
 So I’m enjoying it,” said Schooling.